Dealer Licensing in Utah

 Sign: You know it's a real business when you have a sign.
 In fact, you're required by law to have one, and it has to have an area of at least 24 square feet.
 The sign can be painted or posted on the dealership office building itself or mounted on permanent posts on the front of the site.
 The sign must include both the full, licensed name of the dealership and the dealer number.
 You will need to provide a photograph of the dealership and the sign to the MVED along with your application forms and fees.

-Bond: You must file a corporate surety dealer bond with the MVED.
+Bond: You must file a Bond of Motor Vehicle Dealer, Special Equipment Dealer, Crusher or Body Shop (Form TC-450) with the MVED.
 The amount of the bond varies depending on the type of dealer license you are applying for.
 For new or used motor vehicle or large trailer dealers, the bond is $75,000.
 For motorcycle or small trailer dealers, the bond is $10,000.
-A trailer that weighs 750-2,199 pounds (unladen) is considered a small trailer.
+A trailer that weighs 750 to 2,199 lbs. (unladen) is considered a small trailer.

 Fees: When you apply for your dealer license with the MVED, you'll need to pay fees according to the type of dealer license you are getting:

-Application form: You must complete the Bonded Motor Vehicle Business Application form, or Form TC-301.
+Application form: You must complete the Bonded Motor Vehicle Business Application (Form TC-301).
 This form must be signed and notarized before you submit it to the MVED.

 Photographs and fingerprints: You will need to provide a photograph of the dealership and its sign to the MVED.
 In addition, you must include passport-type photographs and fingerprints of your company's owners, partners, and corporate officers.
-Each person should provide a standard FBI Fingerprint Card and Fingerprint Waiver, filled out and verified by your local law enforcement agency.
-Please include $15 with your application for each person providing fingerprints.
+Each person should provide a standard Fingerprint Card and Fingerprint Waiver (Form TC-465) filled out and verified by your local law enforcement agency.
+Please include $25 with your application for each person providing fingerprints.

-Training: The Utah MVED requires that applicants for a dealer's license, whether for new or used cars, attend an eight-hour orientation course.
+Training: The Utah MVED requires that applicants for a dealer's license, whether for new or used cars, attend an orientation course lasting 8 hours.
 Everyone listed as an owner, partner, or corporate officer must attend the course.
-If you'd like to do your training online, the Motor Vehicle Enforcement Division offers a Web-based training course for $100.
+If you'd like to do your training online, the Motor Vehicle Enforcement Division offers a Web-based training course.
 Alternatively, you can get a list of companies that offer orientation courses by calling the MVED at (801) 297-2600.

-After you've gotten your dealer's license, you are required to take a three-hour training class every year in order to renew it.
-MVED offers this class online for $30.
+After you've gotten your dealer's license, you are required to take a training class of 3 hours every year in order to renew it.
 This will ensure that you are up-to-date on new rules and regulations.

 Sales tax license: Since you'll be selling cars, you'll be charging sales tax―so before you can get a dealer's license, you need a sales tax license that authorizes you to collect tax from your buyers.
-The MVED can help you get forms (or you can download the Utah State Business and Tax Registration form) and file for your sales tax license, but because business taxes are so complex, the agency steers clear of giving tax advice.
-For that, you should get in touch with the Sales Tax Division of the Utah State Tax Commission at (801) 297-2200.
+The MVED can help you get forms (or you can download the Utah State Business and Tax Registration Form TC-69) and file for your sales tax license, but because business taxes are so complex, the agency steers clear of giving tax advice.
+For that, you should get in touch with the Utah State Tax Commission at:

 Buyer financing: If your dealership will finance its sales or arrange financing for buyers, it must register with: